-Early Signs of Female Cannabis Plant – How to Identify a Female Cannabis Plant
+Early Signs of Female Cannabis Plant – Methods of Determining a Female Cannabis Plant

 Female plants are highly sought after and vital to identify female plants early on in the growing process.
 The following are signs to look forward to identifying female cannabis plants during their pre-flowering stage.

 - Females cannabis plants will grow stigmas during their preflower stage.
 To find the stigmas, you must look for the plant’s bulb and two thin hairs.
 Male plants will not have these thin hairs because male plants cannot grow stigmas.